caspergrl/GT-UX-UI-Dec2022-June2023/03-week/01-lesson.md

 This is *not* the user flow deliverable, this is just us reviewing the tasks initially associated with this app's sign up flow.

+_GO TO UNCOMMONGOODS SITE AND WALKTHROUGH IF THERE IS TIME_

 ## SLIDE 11
 Questions?